glotzerlab/signac-docs/docs/source/projects.rst

 Grouping operations can be performed on the complete project data space or the results of search queries, enabling aggregated analysis of multiple jobs and state points.

-The return value of the :py:meth:`signac.Project.find_jobs()` method is an iterator over all jobs (or all jobs matching an optional filter if one is specified).
+The return value of the :py:meth:`~Project.find_jobs()` method is a cursor that we can use to iterate over all jobs (or all jobs matching an optional filter if one is specified).
-This iterator is an instance of :py:class:`~signac.contrib.project.JobsCursor` and allows us to group these jobs by state point parameters, the job document values, or even arbitrary functions.
+This cursor is an instance of :py:class:`~signac.contrib.project.JobsCursor` and allows us to group these jobs by state point parameters, the job document values, or even arbitrary functions.

 .. note::